huBioinfo/CytoCommunity/README.md

 #### 3. Step2_SoftClusterLearning_Supervised.py

 CytoCommunity uses step 2 to perform soft clustering through supervised learning.
-For each Fold in each Time of the training process, this step generates a folder that containes cluster adjacent matrix, cluster assign matrix, gragh index, and node mask files and a training loss file.
+For each Fold in each Time of the training process, this step generates a folder that contains cluster adjacent matrix, cluster assign matrix, gragh index, and node mask files and a training loss file.

 ```
 (CytoCommunity) PS D:\test\CytoCommunity-main\Supervised_CytoCommunity> python Step2_SoftClusterLearning_Supervised.py